 Take Away

-These statistics from the past year represent an older male demographic, but the sport is changing.
-The number of younger players and female players is on the rise.
+These statistics from the past year represent an older male demographic, but the golf industry is changing.
+The number of new golfers including younger players and female players is on the rise.
 And the way the sport is played is changing.
-90 percent of golfers use the internet and feel that modern equipment is helping to improve their game.
+90 percent of golf participants use the internet and feel that modern equipment is helping to improve their game.
 Whether you fit into these demographics or not, golf is still a great sport to get into.
-And one of the most beautiful courses to give golf a try is here at River’s Edge – named a Golf Digest “Best Places to Play.”
+And one of the most beautiful 18-hole courses to kick off your first tee is here at River’s Edge – named a Golf Digest “Best Places to Play.”
 Book a tee time if you’re in the Bend area help change the numbers in your favor.